So read on only if you're in a mood for pyrotechnics!

 By people who respect skill and knowledge and the folks who have them.

-America was not built by fellows like the author of this maudlin paean to yesteryear: HIGH SCHOOL -- 1957 vs. 2010 who claims to have witnessed "how far our nation has declined socially, morally and spiritually…" proceeding to list scenarios such as: "Billy breaks a window in his neighbor’s car and his Dad gives him a whipping with his belt."
+America was not built by fellows like the author of this maudlin paean to yesteryear: This article, 1957 vs. 2010 by someone who claims to have witnessed "how far our nation has declined socially, morally and spiritually…" proceeding to list scenarios such as: "Billy breaks a window in his neighbor’s car and his Dad gives him a whipping with his belt."

 Let's follow along this one comparison between 1957 and 2010: